-A Therapist’s Handbook to Dissolve Shame and Defense
+A Therapist’s Handbook to Dissolve Shame and Defense Master the Moment

 The effort to surmount shame and formidable defenses in psychotherapy can trigger shame and self-doubt in therapists.
 Susan Warren Warshow offers a user-friendly-guide to help therapists move past common treatment barriers.
 This unique book avoids jargon and breaks down complex concepts into digestible elements for practical application.
 The core principles of Dynamic Emotional Focused Therapy (DEFT), a comprehensive treatment approach for demonstrable change, are illustrated with rich and abundant clinical vignettes.